 In May 2020, our board of directors approved an investment program in selected venture capital funds, according to which, we signed the relevant agreements in relation to a total amount of RMB90.0 million investments and acquired partnership interests in three funds.
-As of December 31, 2021, we made a total of RMB81.0 million (US\$12.7 million) investments in these three funds.
-Investments in two of such funds with total considerations of RMB60.0 million were accounted for under equity method as significant influence could be imposed by us, and the investment in the other fund of RMB21.0 million was accounted for using the net asset value as a practical expedient under ASC 820.
-The carrying value of investments in the three funds as of December 31, 2021 were RMB83.1 million (US\$13.0 million).
-As of March 31, 2022, we have already made investments in these three funds with a total amount of RMB90.0 million (US\$14.1 million).
+As of December 31, 2022, we made a total of RMB90.0 million (US\$13.0 million) investments in these three funds.
+Investments in two of such funds with total considerations of RMB60.0 million were accounted for under equity method as significant influence could be imposed by us, and the investment in the other fund of RMB30.0 million was accounted for using the net asset value as a practical expedient under ASC 820.
+The carrying value of investments in the three funds as of December 31, 2022 were RMB86.4 million (US\$12.5 million).

-In December 2020, we acquired, through Tianying Jiuzhou, approximately 3.7773% partnership interests in Kesheng Jiada with a consideration of RMB10.0 million, representing 1.0% indirect equity interests in 4K Garden, a company that focuses on developing 4K ultra HD content ecosystem and related technology and 5G+ ultra HD application technology platform.
-Kesheng Jiada is a special purpose vehicle that holds equity interests in 4K Garden.
+In December 2020, we acquired, through Tianying Jiuzhou, approximately 3.7773% partnership interests in Kesheng Jiada with a consideration of RMB10.0 million, representing 1.0% indirect equity interest in 4K Garden, a company that focuses on developing 4K ultra HD content ecosystem and related technology and 5G+ ultra HD application technology platform.
+Kesheng Jiada is a special purpose vehicle that holds equity interest in 4K Garden.
 As the investments in Kesheng Jiada lack readily determinable fair values, we elect to use the measurement alternative defined as cost, less impairments, adjusted by observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
-In January 2021, we acquired additional 1.8886% partnership interests in Kesheng Jiada, representing 0.5% indirect equity interests in 4K Garden, with a consideration of RMB5.0 million (US\$0.8 million).
-As of December 31, 2021, the carrying value of the equity investment was RMB15.0 million (US\$2.4 million).
+In January 2021, we acquired additional 1.8886% partnership interests in Kesheng Jiada, representing 0.5% indirect equity interest in 4K Garden, with a consideration of RMB5.0 million.
+As of December 31, 2022, the carrying value of the equity investment was RMB15.0 million (US\$2.2 million).

 In addition, we previously invested in several other businesses.
-After considering the operating results of these entities and the likelihood of recovering value from such investments, our equity interests in these businesses have been fully impaired and we have fully written off our entire investments in these entities.
+After considering the operating results of these entities and the likelihood of recovering value from such investments, our equity interest in these businesses have been fully impaired.